Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 • Communication skills: community managers engage with leads and clients both offline and online.

-• Organisational skills: planning events and mapping out strategies that run in tandem on multiple channels is no easy feat.
+• Organisational skills: Planning events and mapping out strategies that run in tandem on multiple channels is no easy feat.

-• Creativity: coming up with brand-relevant campaigns requires a certain amount of creativity.
+• Creativity: Coming up with brand-relevant campaigns requires a certain amount of creativity.

-• People person: community managers interact with everyone from the internal dev and marketing teams to external stakeholders and clients.
+• People person: Community managers interact with everyone from the internal dev and marketing teams to external stakeholders and clients.

-• Marketing savvy: community managers must understand a broad range of marketing activities and how they can affect engagement for a brand.
+• Marketing savvy: Community managers must understand a broad range of marketing activities and how they can affect engagement for a brand.

-• Writing skills: community managers are often tasked with writing emails, content, and client-facing documents, making written communication vital.
+• Writing skills: Community managers are often tasked with writing emails, content, and client-facing documents, making written communication vital.

 Where to find agency community manager roles